 3. Select the experience that you will be testing, starting with the group the page is in, the name of the page and then the name of the experience, then click Create.

-Note: You can only create experiments for pages that are already published to a live URL.
+NOTE: You can only create experiments for pages that are already published to a live URL.
 If you create a draft experiment and then unpublish the related page, the experiment will disappear, but you can create a new one if you republish the page.
 To learn more about our available publishing methods, please refer to this article: https://d.pr/PClGIt

 4. Your existing variations will automatically appear in the list.
-You can choose to add a new variation, to edit the variations in the builder, and to set the split.
+You can choose to add a new variation, edit the variations in the builder, and set the split.

 The split represents the way the total visitor count for the page will be assigned to the variations within the experiment.
 For example, if you have three variations and Variation A has 35%, Variation B has 40% and Variation C has 25%, and your page will have 10.000 visitors in total, then Variation A will receive ~3500 visitors, Variation B will receive ~4000 visitors and Variation C will receive ~2500 visitors.